-This report describes the on-going and performed activities of the Working Group "Distribution of coded music" as part of the MUSICNETWORK project, a centre of excellence financed by the IST Program of the European Commission.
-The content of this report is the outcome of different initiatives undertaken and the first results achieved, in terms of analysis of the market, technologies, products and services, emerging business models, existing problems and potential solutions.
+This report describes the results of the activities performed by the Working Group "Distribution of coded music" as part of the MUSICNETWORK project, a centre of excellence financed by the IST Program of the European Commission.
+The content of this report is the outcome of the different initiatives undertaken the results achieved in terms of market analysis, technology surveys, analysis of products and services, emerging business models, existing problems and potential solutions.

-The Working Group on "Distribution of Coded Music" analyses different aspects of the multimedia content distribution phenomenon, investigating the major problems, the different approaches and business models.
-Active participation to the working group is stimulated and open discussions and workshops have been and will be organised with the aim to create a common test bed for exchanging of information, knowledge, point of views and experiences.
-Such a challenging objective involves a lot of work in several correlated fields causing the working group's scope to be very wide.
-The main focus during the work will be on distribution of multimedia content using the Internet to perform transactions and/or content delivery.
+The Working Group on "Distribution of Coded Music" focused on different aspects of the multimedia content distribution, investigating the major problems, the different approaches and business models.
+Active participation to the working group has been stimulated and open discussions and workshops have been organised with the aim to create a common test bed for exchanging of information, knowledge, point of views and experiences.
+Such a challenging objective involved a lot of work in several correlated fields causing the working group's scope to be very wide.
+The main focus during the work is the distribution of multimedia content using the Internet to perform transactions and/or content delivery.
 Key issues are business models, new technologies and distribution media (mobile environments, web services, XML, web-TV and streaming), content protection aspects (mechanisms like encryption and watermarking applied to online distribution systems), content information retrieval (metadata management).
-Special attention will be given to the legal framework, to the market developing market of digital music and to the quality and accessibility of music distribution services.
+Special attention has been given to the legal framework, to the developing market of digital music and to the quality and accessibility of music distribution services.

-The working group analyses in deep the structure of the market of digital music and multimedia content distribution, considering all the stakeholders and their mutual relationships: technology providers, software developers; content owners, music publishers, music labels; copyright collecting societies; content providers and distributors; end users (musicians, musicologists, audiophiles, music amateurs...).
+The working group analysed in deep the structure of the market of digital music and multimedia content distribution, considering all the actors in the content value chain, all stakeholders and their complex relationships: technology providers, software developers; content owners, music publishers, music labels; copyright collecting societies; content providers and distributors; end users (musicians, musicologists, audiophiles, music amateurs...).

-A continuous market survey as well as analyses of technology, user needs and research activities is being performed, in order to collect data and evaluate the bleeding-edge of products, systems, tools and research, gathering at the same time business an user needs.
+A market survey as well as analyses of technology, user needs and research activities was being performed and updated during the whole project life-cycle, in order to collect data and evaluate the bleeding-edge of products, systems, tools and research, gathering at the same time business an user needs.
 The most important fair and conferences are monitored and most promising research projects contacted.
-A special section of the working group is bringing to attention the most important issues, problems or barriers affecting the development of the multimedia content distribution sector, also collecting case histories and significant experiences from external participants and submitters.
+A special section of the working group is bringing to attention the most important issues, problems and barriers affecting the development of the multimedia content distribution sector, also collecting case histories and significant experiences from external participants and submitters.